t-will-gillis/ai_agent_portfolio/README.md

 ## 📋 About Me

 I'm a technology professional with expertise in automation, system optimization, and cybersecurity.
-With CompTIA certifications in Security+, Network+, and A+, I bring a strong foundation in IT infrastructure and security best practices to AI development.
+With CompTIA certifications in CySA+, Security+, Network+, and A+, I bring a strong foundation in IT infrastructure and security best practices to AI development.

 My experience includes:
 - **GitHub automation and workflow optimization** - Developed scripts saving 2-4 hours monthly